ianpsa/SeedSafe-fork/docs/docs/02-aa-paymaster-integration/01-aa-platform-overview.md

 ## Sustaining the Gasless Model

 &emsp;Although Seed Safe **does not use a custom Paymaster**, the use of **NERO’s Paymaster** ensures gas coverage for end users.
-To support the sustainability of the model, the platform applies a percentage fee (e.g., 2%) on commercial transactions, which is accumulated in the `AgriFinance.sol` contract.
+To support the sustainability of the model, the platform applies a percentage fee on commercial transactions, which is accumulated in the `AgriFinance.sol` contract.

 &emsp;This fund may be used in the future to:

 - Subsidize the Paymaster
-- Support institutional actions to maintain the gasless experience
-- Finance compensations and guarantees in agricultural cycles
+- Platform maintenance (servers, support, technical team)

 ## Benefits of the AA Approach